turingschool/backend-curriculum-site/module3/lessons/json_fundementals.md

 ---
 title: JSON Fundamentals
-length: 60-75
+length: 30-
 tags: json, javascript
 status: draft
 ---

 ## Learning Goals

-* Understand that JSON is a subset of JavaScript and what makes a valid JSON data structure
+* Understand what makes a valid JSON data structure
+* Learn how to parse and create JSON in Ruby and JavaScript
 * Compare JSON to XML and discuss its advantages and disadvantages
-* Learn how to parse and create JSON in Ruby and JavaScript
-* Understand that JSON can be used as an alternative to XML in AJAX requests

 ## Lecture